 "But Clive," you say, "didn't Guns N' Roses release GN'R Lies in 1988?
 That's awesome too, isn't it?

 Well.
 The clue is in the question.
 That album is a lie.

-Side one of Lies is four songs (two of which were covers) played 'live' in front of an audience and previously released as an EP in 1986.
+Side one of Lies is four songs (three of which were covers) played 'live' in front of an audience and previously released as an EP in 1986.
 Side two is four acoustic songs recorded in 1988, one of which is the wonderful "Patience".

 But here's the thing – that EP was not recorded live at all.
 It was recorded in a studio and then they dubbed on a huge stadium crowd afterwards.
 The songs also just aren't very good.